0xKtota/twitter-shimmer-dropper/README.md

 Drop Shimmer Native Tokens to replies (on the Shimmer Testnet)

 ## TODO
-[ ] Check if all necessary files exist
+[ ] Make hashtag search configurable
 [ ] Review and rewrite by a professional developer XD

 # Setup